Arsenal W.F.C.: Professional Game Academy

 Arsenal used to operate a reserve team, which was mainly formed from Academy players.
 The reserves won four FA Women's Premier Reserve League titles and five FA Women's Premier Reserve League Cups in their history.
 The reserve team was replaced by the FA WSL Academy scheme in 2018-19 which was then replaced by the Professional Game Academy setup.
 The PGA is a revised player pathway which replaced the FA WSL Academy in 2023.
-The PGA structure provides young players with the opportunity to be selected as part of a professional club’s programme, combining football development with their education.
+The PGA structure provides young players with the opportunity to be selected as part of a professional club's programme, combining football development with their education.

 Arsenal Women have a Category 1 PGA License, which means that they have both an Under-21 and Under-16 team.
-The players listed here are part of the PGA U-21 setup, and have featured in a game day squad list for the senior side.
+The players listed here are part of the PGA U-21 setup and have featured in at least one match-day squad for the senior side.